LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: INTRODUCTION

 The main contributions of this work are as follows:

-\begin{enumerate} \item \textbf{Low-Latency Structural Estimation}: We provide an accurate low-latency approach for obtaining structural information of highly deformable objects using \glspl{on}, conditioned on single-view point cloud observations and trained on physics-based simulation data. \item \textbf{Robotic Puncturing Experiments}: We demonstrate the effectiveness of the proposed method through real-world robotic experiments for autonomous puncturing of targets within three highly deformable phantoms (\ie, \textit{Organ}, \textit{Cylinder}, \textit{Slab}). \item \textbf{Uncertainty Estimation and Explainability}: We \begin{enumerate} \item integrate methods to compute uncertainty and explainability for deformable object understanding, \item explore the use of different uncertainty estimating methods for selecting an optimal puncture target position, and \item conduct preliminary exploration of estimating a single global uncertainty value to decide whether a planned puncturing target is safe to execute. \end{enumerate} \item \textbf{Robot Calibration}: We provide practical considerations for robot calibration to improve the absolute accuracy of industrial robotic arms in high precision applications. \end{enumerate}
+\begin{enumerate} \item \textbf{Low-Latency Structural Estimation}: We provide an accurate low-latency approach for obtaining structural information of \highly deformable objects using \glspl{on}, conditioned on single-view point cloud observations and trained on physics-based simulation data. \item \textbf{Robotic Puncturing Experiments}: We demonstrate the effectiveness of the proposed method through real-world robotic experiments for autonomous puncturing of targets within three \highly deformable phantoms (\ie, \textit{Organ}, \textit{Cylinder}, \textit{Slab}). \item \textbf{Uncertainty Estimation and Explainability}: We \begin{enumerate} \item integrate methods to compute uncertainty for deformable object understanding, \item explore the use of probabilities and different uncertainty estimating methods for selecting an optimal puncture target position, \item conduct a preliminary exploration of estimating a single aggregated uncertainty value to assess whether data is reliable for downstream tasks, and \item integrate a method for explainability to highlight which key features in the input were used to determine the deformation. \end{enumerate} \item \textbf{Robot Calibration}: We provide practical considerations for robot calibration to improve the absolute accuracy of industrial robotic arms in high precision applications. \end{enumerate}

-By addressing the challenge of reconstructing structures of deformable objects from partial observations, \gls{methodname} has the potential to improve the safety and effectiveness of medical interventions that rely on accurate localization of internal anatomy.
+By addressing the challenge of reconstructing structures of deformable objects from partial observations, \gls{methodname} is a potential step towards improving the safety and effectiveness of medical interventions that require accurate localization of internal anatomy.

-\subsection{RELATED WORK}
+\section{RELATED WORK}

 \paragraph{Deformable Object Registration} Surface-to-point-cloud registration is the process of aligning a surface mesh with a point cloud, commonly through rotations and translations.
 An optimal solution is found when the points in the point cloud are as close as possible to the mesh surface after registration.
 For rigid objects, methods such as \gls{icp}~\cite{besl1992method} and its derivatives are effective.
 However, there are many applications, such as medical tasks, where the registration target is deformable.
 A rigid registration approach will result in increasingly worse results as the amount of deformation increases.
 Deformable registration methods, in addition to rotations and translations, deform the surface mesh to better fit the point cloud observation.
 For example, this can be done by estimating an additional deformation field~\cite{pfeiffer2019learning, pfeiffer2020non}.
 This deformation field applies forces or translations to the vertices of the surface mesh to deform it.